-With ever-increasing threats to our gardens, parks and urban spaces from plant health problems, it’s important for gardeners to protect biodiversity and keep gardens in blooming health.
+With ever-increasing threats to our gardens and green spaces from plant health problems, it’s important for gardeners to keep gardens in blooming health and protect biodiversity.
 Here are some easy things we can all do to promote good plant health in our own gardens.

 1. Source new plants carefully